GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *DataType*](./images/Metaclass_DataType.png)

-A *DataType* is used to define the base data types (promitive data types) where all other type definitions are based on.
+A *DataType* is used to define the base data types (primitive data types) where all other type definitions are based on.
-SpecIF allows the definition of primitive data types for numbers, formated or unformated text strings, DateTime values and Enumerations.
+SpecIF allows the definition of primitive data types for numbers, formated or unformatted text strings, DateTime values and Enumerations.
-So the DataType metaclass defines the following attributes to stisfy these requirements:
+So the DataType metaclass defines the following attributes to satisfy these requirements:

 * *title: string* - A unique name for the defined data type (e.g. 'string')
 * *description: MultilanguageText[]* - A human readable description of the data type for documentation purposes.